Pre-operative testing and medical clearance

 ONE WEEK BEFORE SURGERY

-Confirm your day of surgery plans.
+Confirm your day of surgery plans with our office, your job and your family.
 You should think of your transportation and after-care.
 It is best to have available a responsible adult for the first 24 hours after your arrival home who can help you with everyday tasks.
 Do your grocery shopping beforehand.
 Please make sure that you have thought of your living situation and where you plan to recover.
 New York City walk-ups can be daunting for those recovering from surgery.
 You may also need to arrange child care and pet care as well.

 Review your prescription orders and instructions